In the era of modern media, content is everywhere. So much, it’s sometimes hard to find something meaningful.

 So just imagine what the situation was like 440 years ago.
 This was the year that Christophe Plantin established his printing company in the Belgian city of Antwerp.

-Today, the headquarters are a historic site, the Plantin-Moretus Museum, home to the world’s oldest printing presses, also known as the Plantin Press.
+Today, the headquarters are a historic site, the Plantin-Moretus Museum, home to the world’s oldest printing house, also known as the Plantin Press.

 Before the 16th century, there was no glut of content.
 It wasn’t just the cost of producing it that was an obstacle, it was the practicality of it.